Bike Crash Attorney

 - Preserve evidence: all evidence, including the damaged bike, or any other personal item, should be preserved by both parties.

 - Write down what occurred after the accident: it is encouraged that all parties, regardless of whether they are the potential plaintiff or the potential defendant, write down what occurred in much detail.
 Studies have shown that the more days that passed by, the more likely parties could start to forget the details of the accident.

 - Hire an experienced top rated car accident attorney to pursue your legal claims for you.
 Your car accident attorney will be able to pursue your legal rights, and seek reimbursement for your injuries.

 - Contacting insurance companies: as a victim of an accident, it is important to refrain from speaking to insurance companies when trying to negotiate without an attorney.
 The insurance companies will try to downplay the accident and settle for less.

-If you are loved one has been injured in a bicycle accident, whether caused by another bicycle or another vehicle, please contact our top-rated attorneys at Heidari law.
+If you are loved one has been injured in a bicycle accident, whether caused by another bicycle or another vehicle, contact a top-rated team of attorneys at Heidari Law Group.
 Our personal injury attorneys will work to make sure that you received maximum compensation for your injuries.
 A bicycle injury could be very severe, and can take months, even years to heal.
 It is essential to hire an attorney who has experience dealing with bicycle accidents.